Cost of Living Comparison Between Bahamas and Australia Cost of Living Comparison Between Bahamas and Australia

 Monthly Cost of Living

-Bahamas is roughly 70% cheaper than Australia on average – the gap runs across housing, groceries, transport, and services.
+The cost of living in Bahamas is roughly 70% lower than in Australia on average – the gap runs across housing, groceries, transport, and services.

 Currency